Last Updated on December 19, 2025 by Mandy Gurney

 Bananas can also help promote sleep as they contain the natural muscle-relaxants magnesium and potassium; also good for cardiovascular health and cognitive functioning.

 Sweet potatoes are a sleeper’s dream.
-Not only do they provide sleep-promoting complex carbohydrates, they also contain muscle-relaxant potassium.
+Not only do they provide sleep-promoting complex carbohydrates, but they also contain muscle-relaxant potassium.
 Other good sources of potassium include regular potatoes (baked and keep the skin on), lima beans, and papaya.

 Wakers are foods that inhibit sleep

-“Wakers” are foods that stimulate neurochemicals that perk up the brain such as sugar.
+“Wakers” are foods that stimulate neurochemicals that perk up the brain, such as sugar.

-Typical fizzy drinks contain citrus as well as sodium benzoate and other chemicals which can aggravate the gastrointestinal tract and promote acid reflux, not a recipe for a good night’s sleep.
+Typical fizzy drinks contain citrus as well as sodium benzoate and other chemicals, which can aggravate the gastrointestinal tract and promote acid reflux, not a recipe for a good night’s sleep.

-Caffeine has a half-life of 5-7 hours so aim to avoid any caffeinated drinks or food no later than midday.
+Caffeine has a half-life of 5-7 hours, so aim to avoid any caffeinated drinks or food no later than midday.

-Tea, coffee, chocolate and coca cola can profoundly disrupt night time sleep and delay bedtime; instead try having a calming herbal tea like Chamomile or Fennel tea.
+Tea, coffee, chocolate and Coca-Cola can profoundly disrupt nighttime sleep and delay bedtime; instead, try having a calming herbal tea like Chamomile or Fennel tea.